Adopted … Tested

 - Abraham: father of many

 Through Abraham’s life, people became aware of Yahweh’s power to both bless and curse.
 He was God’s faithful son and was blessed with great wealth.
 But what about children?
-Abraham’s wealth was meaningless without heirs.
-Was this God’s curse?
+His wealth was meaningless without heirs.
+What was God waiting for?

-“Father of many” was an ironic title for a childless old man married to one barren old woman.
+Regardless of the reasoning, “Father of many” was an ironic title for a childless old man married to one, barren old woman.
 Whilst Abraham immediately donned the cloak “Child of God” when he was adopted, he was made to wait to be fitted with, “Father of nations”.

 Was it public knowledge the elderly couple clung to the promise of an heir through Sarah?
 Abraham could have taken any, or as many wives as he wanted.
 He didn’t have a problem producing heirs, Abraham fathered many sons after Sarah’s death.
 Why did he keep Sarah, and Sarah only?